Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks

-{\bf{Abstract.}} The learning of generative models for multi-dimensional signals is a key problem in several machine learning tasks, with wide-ranging applications.
-Similarly, the learning of functions of multidimensional datasets is a key problem in several applications.
-Deep learning methods provide powerful tools to address the above problems, but the theoretical underpinnings of these methods are still emerging.
-In this paper, we focus on the above problems when the signals follow a restrictive signal model.
+{\bf{Abstract.}} Several imaging algorithms including patch-based image denoising, image time series recovery, and convolutional neural networks can be thought of as methods that exploit the manifold structure of signals.
+While the empirical performance of these algorithms is impressive, the understanding of recovery of the signals and functions that live on manifold is less understood.
+In this paper, we focus on the recovery of signals that live on a union of surfaces.
 In particular, we consider signals living on a union of smooth band-limited surfaces in high dimensions.
 We show that an exponential mapping transforms the data to a union of low-dimensional subspaces.
 Using this relation, we introduce a sampling theoretical framework for the recovery of smooth surfaces from few samples and the learning of functions living on smooth surfaces.
 The low-rank property of the features is used to determine the number of measurements needed to recover the surface.
 Moreover, the low-rank property of the features also provides an efficient approach, which resembles a neural network, for the local representation of multidimensional functions on the surface.
 The direct representation of such a function in high dimensions often suffers from the curse of dimensionality; the large number of parameters would translate to the need for extensive training data.
 The low-rank property of the features can significantly reduce the number of parameters, which makes the computational structure attractive for learning and inference from limited labeled training data.

 10pt

 {\bf{Keywords.}} level set; surface recovery; function representation; image denoising; neural networks

 30pt